matrix-tu-dresden-de/Dokumentation/content/faq/_index.en.md

   6. Import your saved E2EE room keys from step 1 manually by using the button "Import E2EE room keys" in `Settings`-> `Security & Privacy` -> `Cryptography`.
   7. Now set up your new [Secure Backup]({{< relref "en/settings/#secure-backup" >}}) and the Cross-Signing with the two green buttons.
 Print the Security Key several times and deposit it securely (At only one place you have the risk of loss e.g. via a fire).

-  * export the room keys for all matrix sessions except for one, which is still accessible, `Settings` -> `Security & Privacy` -> `Encryption`/`Cryptography`, here it is best to provide the matrix login password.
-Finally, log out by clicking on the user name in the upper left corner and log out.
-If you are asked whether you want the encrypted messages, click on 'I don't want my encrypted messages', because these keys have already been exported.
-  * [Delete]({{< relref "settings/#security--privacy" >}}) all sessions that are no longer accessible. the top one in bold is the current session, do not tick this one
-  * Log off the last session
-  * Write a message to the ServiceDesk with a request to delete the security keys from the database.
-  * Wait for the answer
-  * Log in again at Matrix and skip verification at windows and messages
-  * Log out from Matrix
-  * Log in again at Matrix and skip verification at windows and messages again
-  * Under `Settings`-> `Security & Privacy` -> `Secure Backup` look if there is a green button `Setup` and no red buttons.
-If there are still red buttons, press first `Delete Backup`, afterwards the button `Reset` and may a clearing of the cache under `Settings`-> `Help & About` is necessary, as well a logging off and logging on again.
-Also it may be necessary to press the red button `Reset` under `Settings`-> `Security & Privacy` -> `Cross-Signing`.
-The action was successful, if for 'Secure Backup' and 'Cross-Signing' only the green 'Setup' button is displayed.
-  * If all this does not work reply to the ticket with a request for a jitsi meeting
-  * For all previously exported key backups, perform the manual import path
-  * Set up a new security backup.
-See [Secure backup]({{< relref "settings/#secure-backup" >}})

 ***
 #### Why is there no room "TU Dresden"?
 Who is allowed to create it? {#no-tud-room}
 All persons creating a room are administrative persons and are responsible for the room.
 Matrix is not yet designed for the exchange of thousands of members at the university.
 Should a central room be needed one day, its establishment and maintenance would certainly be the responsibility of the Rectorate and the Department of "Strategy & Communication".